 Choice Realty Private Limited (the "Company") is a Private Limited Company domiciled in India and incorporated on January 06, 2010 under the provisions of Companies Act, 1956.
 The registered office of the Company is located at 374, Powai Plaza Building, Hiranandani Bus Park, A.S.
 Marg, Powai, Mumbai - 400076, Maharashtra, India.
-The Company is a wholly owned subsidiary of Paramone Concepts Limited, whose shares are listed on the Bombay Stock Exchange (BSE).
+The Company is a wholly owned subsidiary of Ekansh Concepts Limited (Formerly known as Paramone Concepts Limited), whose shares are listed on the Bombay Stock Exchange (BSE).